Search icon

 The autonomous mode combines the Level 4 and 5 of autonomous driving.
 This mode completely hands over the vehicle controls to the system.
 There’s no need for a human driver in this mode as the technology can perform all driving tasks under all conditions.
 The only human interaction with the vehicle would be to set the destination.

-Now you know what an autonomous car is and the levels of autonomous driving.
+Now you know what autonomous vehicles are and the levels of autonomous driving.
 Now, let’s take a look at the pros and cons of autonomous vehicles.

 • They can reduce the number of accidents by eliminating human error as the system controls the vital driving parameters.
 There is no question of distraction or negligence as the system determines every aspect of driving controls.